themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 >
 > FastMail gives each user an individually trainable [Bayesian database](http://en.wikipedia.org/wiki/Bayesian_spam_filtering), but since they seem to think of everything, you can specify certain folders as spam/non-spam training folders in the event that you prefer to use native mail clients.

 FastMail is also very tough on spammers that might try to use their service.
 They recommend that you get written consent from recipients to do things like newsletters before sending out a blast.
-If they get reports of spam on an account and the owner can not prove that the email was requested, they will boot the user off of the service.
+If they get reports of spam on an account and the owner cannot prove that the email was requested, they will boot the user off of the service.

 > {{ theme:partial src="aside-header" voice="gabe" text="I Get No Spam" }}
 >
 > Mail rules are a must.
 Using rules inside of Apple's Mail.app was a blessing for filtering out junk from friends as well as non-spam advertisements.
 But when my Mac was off, the rules were useless and this was only exacerbated by processing more of my email through my phone.
 FastMail's server-side rules were a huge step forward in convenience but a small step back in complexity.
 >
 > The FastMail rules are easily configured through a basic GUI and a lot can be accomplished this way.
 I manage all of my rules through the basic mail filters.
 But if you want control on par to Mail.app then you'll need to master the [Sieve language](https://www.FastMail.fm/help/technical/sieve.html).
 If you do, you'll be a wizard with your mail.